gqduke/APLA/README.md

-# Placeholder for paper "CAC: Class-Aware Calculation for Class-imbalanced Semi-supervised Learning."
+# Placeholder for paper "APLA: Class-imbalanced Semi-supervised Learning with Adapative Pseudo-labeling and Loss Adjustment."